MikroElektronika/mikrosdk_click_v2/clicks/color13/README.md

 ## Example Description

-> This application showcases ability of click board to read RGB and IR data from device.
+> This application showcases ability of Click board to read RGB and IR data from device.
 Also it can be configured to read proximity data and ALS data in lux units.